-Moreover, this barrage is used to control the flow of the Chenab river and floods.
+This barrage is used to control the flow of the Chenab River and floods.
 It supplies water to a vast area for irrigation purposes.

 Furthermore, initially, it was constructed to protect the city of Jhang from floods.
-Several upgradation programmes have been done on this barrage.
+Several upgrade programs have been done on this barrage.

 8) Rasul Barrage

-Moreover, this barrage was first constructed in 1968.
-It is 975 meters long, and its gates are 17 meters wide.
+This barrage was first constructed in 1968.
+Rasul Barrage is 975 meters long, and its gates are 17 meters wide.

 Furthermore, the discharge capacity of this barrage is 24,070 cubic feet per second (cusecs).
 This barrage is located 72 kilometers downstream of Mangla Dam.

 Sulemanki Headworks is located in the Okara district of Punjab province.
 It is constructed on the Sutlej River in Depalpur Tehsil of Okara.

 Moreover, this headwork was constructed between 1922 to 1927 by the Nawab of Bahawalpur state.
 It supplies water for irrigation purposes to the adjacent areas.